 The national Main Street revitalization effort was established in 1980 by the National Trust for Historic Preservation to address the challenges facing historic downtown commercial districts.
 Fast forward 40 years and Main Street America™, a subsidiary of the National Trust, leads a nationwide network of state coordinating programs that support local Main Street programs as they implement the Main Street Approach™ to established revitalization initiatives that transform downtown historic commercial cores.

-The mission of the TMSP is to provide technical expertise, resources, and support for Texas Main Street communities in accordance with the National Main Street Four Point Approach® of organization, economic vitality, design, and promotion.
+The mission of the TMSP is to provide technical expertise, resources, and support to Main Street communities in Texas in accordance with the Main Street America's Four Point Approach® of organization, economic vitality, design, and promotion.
 Using a team-centered approach, the TMSP strives to understand the challenges facing Texas’ 89 designated programs to help each reach their revitalization and preservation goals.

 Main Street is a powerful tool for reviving local economies and bringing communities together to forge their future.
 Watch the video below to learn more.